What is a Bachelor of Business?

 Is a double degree with business worthwhile?

 Definitely!
 A double degree allows you to combine your interests and broaden your qualifications.
-Popular combinations include the Bachelor of Business with the Bachelor of Arts or the Bachelor of Criminology, giving you a diverse skill set that enhances your employability across various sectors.
+You build a diverse skill set that enhances your employability across various sectors.
+Popular double degree combinations include:

 So, what can I do with a business degree?